 - Affordability: How Much Does it Cost to Get Your Master’s Online?
 Education is a financial investment, but you don’t have to break the bank or accumulate a lot of student debt to earn your master’s degree.
-A master’s in business analytics degree can cost low as $12,000 in tuition with online programs such as SNHU’s.
+A master’s in business analytics degree can cost as low as $12,000 in tuition with online programs such as SNHU’s.
 Be sure to consider fees beyond tuition, too – such as textbooks.
 Some programs opt for free online resources instead of textbooks, which can help you save more.

 - Timing: Will It Fit Your Schedule?
 Next, you should consider your schedule.
 What kind of time do you have to offer as you balance school, work and all your other commitments?
 Perhaps logging into an online course for a couple of hours in the evening would work better for you than attending them at a nearby campus.